This post may contain affiliate links. Please read our disclosure policy.

 - Salt & Black Pepper: Season to taste.

-- Hot Sauce: Optional; adds a spicy kick.
+- Hot Sauce: adds a spicy kick if you desire.

 - Paprika & Coarse Cracked Black Pepper: For garnish; adds color and an earthy peppery finish.

 The biggest game-changer when it comes to peeling eggs easily?
 The cool-down, aka ice bath!
-No matter how you cook them—boiled on the stovetop, steamed, or in the Instant Pot—moving them straight into an ice water bath is key.
+No matter how you cook them – boiled on the stovetop, steamed, or in the Instant Pot – I’m giving you the foolproof method for each below.
+Removing them straight into an ice water bath is key.
 That quick chill stops the cooking process and helps separate the membrane from the shell, making peeling a whole lot less frustrating.

 The Instant Pot is my personal favorite.
 Not only is it hands-off and super consistent, but the shells practically slide off.
 It’s my go-to when I need a whole batch done quickly and without the headache.